World traveler Clown Tom Bolton

 Highland village architecture

-The local houses were fairly simple.
-Although most of PNG was then still one of the most unpolluted places on earth, many locals had lung ailments.
+The houses in this typical small village were fairly simple.
+Although most of Papua New Guinea was then still one of the most unpolluted places on earth, many locals had lung ailments.
 Most houses had a constantly burning fire yet they hadn’t designed efficient chimneys, so the dwellings were always full of smoke.
 On the other hand it was claimed that without the constant smoke, insects and rats would quickly over run and destroy such dwellings.
+Looked like a pretty basic existance.

 Pangia sing-sing festival